Wheel of Fortune (Ace of Base song): Chart performance

 The single entered the Danish charts at number six on the chart dated 10 July 1992.
 It would go on to peak at number two in October, with the follow-up single "All That She Wants" overtaking it at number one.
 In the United Kingdom, "Wheel of Fortune" was released as the second single and it reached number 20 in its second week at the UK Singles Chart, on 29 August 1993.
-It was a number one hit in Norway, and a number two hit in Denmark, Israel and the Netherlands.
-Additionally, the song made its way into the top 10 also in Austria, Belgium, Germany, Spain and Switzerland, while it peaked within the top 20 in Finland, Iceland and Ireland.
+On the Music Week Dance Singles chart, it reached number 13 same week.
+It was a number-one hit in Norway for four weeks, and a number-two hit in Denmark and the Netherlands.
+Additionally, the song entered the top 10 also in Austria (6), Belgium (5), Germany (4), Spain (6), and Switzerland (5), while it was a top-20 hit in Finland (15), Iceland (11) and Ireland (18).
 On the Eurochart Hot 100, "Wheel of Fortune" reached the top 5, peaking at number five.
-It earned a gold record in Germany, with a sale of 250,000 singles.
+It earned a gold record in Germany, with a sale of 250,000 singles and spending a total of 26 weeks within the German Singles Chart.

 Prior to the official release of the song, a live version of the song entered the charts at number two in Brazilian radio station Emboabas FM on 3 December 2007.
 The song entered the Radio Aachen chart in Germany at number 26 on 15 December 2007.
 It also entered the Euro WebCharts at number five in the last week of 2007 and eventually reached number one.

 Music video

 1992 version

-The original version's music video was directed by Viking Nielson and features all four original members.
-In a 2018 interview, Ulf Ekberg said that they had $1000 to shoot the video.
+The original version's music video for "Wheel of Fortune" was directed by Viking Nielson and features all four original members.
+In a 2018 interview, Ulf Ekberg told that they had $1000 to shoot the video.

 It begins with Linn singing.
 A woman is sitting in a chair on the middle of what appears to be a wheel of fortune.
 Then several other characters appear along the video.
 Like a boxing blonde, a little girl playing with an hourglass, a bride in a wedding dress, an angel playing with a golden ball and an older couple.
 Sometimes the woman in the chair also appears with a man or with the older couple.
+All of the video's characters are standing on a rotating platform, and the video's margin tilts from side to side.
 In between, we see the four members of Ace of Base performing standing together in a circle with their backs against each other.
 Linn sometimes sings in the chair on the wheel.
 Other times she appears with Jenny.
 Joker and Buddha are seen playing on different instruments, such as keyboard, drum, and trumpet.
 Occasionally, a clock turns in the background.

-The video was later published on Ace of Base's official YouTube channel in October 2010.
-It had generated more than 33 million views as of December 2022.
+The video was later made available on Ace of Base's official YouTube channel in 2010, and had generated more than 37 million views as of August 2023.